-Marine polychaete species, including shell-boring Polydora spp., are not monitored or regulated in the United States.
-According to a 2013 review, 292 polychaete species (15% of all described polychaetes) have been relocated to new marine regions via human transport.
-Of these, 180 are now established and 16 are in the genus Polydora (Çinar 2013).
-Despite this, there is no international or national governing body regulating this transport, and aquatic parasites are not recognized as invasive or injurious species in the United States.
+Marine polychaete species, including shell-boring polydorins, are not monitored or regulated in the United States.
+According to a 2013 review (Çinar 2013), 292 polychaete species (15% of all described polychaetes) have been relocated to new marine regions via human transport.
+Of these, 180 are now established, 16 are in the genus Polydora, 9 in Boccardia, and 4 in Dipolydora (Çinar 2013).
+Despite this, there is no international or national governing body regulating this transport, and marine parasites are not recognized as invasive or injurious species in the United States.
 For example, the U.S. Geological Services list of Nonindigenous Aquatic Species includes only two annelids, both freshwater species (USDI n.d.).
-While the United States Department of Agriculture’s 2017 reportable disease list does include seven molluscan parasites, it does not include shell-boring polychaetes (USDA 2017).
+While the United States Department of Agriculture’s 2019 reportable disease list does include seven molluscan parasites, it does not include shell-boring polychaetes (USDA 2019).

-The ubiquity of Polydora species and their long history as pests in the Atlantic and Gulf Coasts may be the reason for this lack of federal regulation (Lunz 1941; Lafferty and Kuris 1996).
+The ubiquity of mud worms and their long history as pests in the Atlantic and Gulf Coasts may be the reason for this lack of federal regulation (Lafferty & Kuris 1996; Lunz 1941).
 Nevertheless, researchers and government agencies continue to help Atlantic and Gulf farmers control infection.
-In the past five years, the Maine Sea Grant (Morse et al. 2015), Alabama Cooperative Extension System (Walton et al. 2012; Gamble 2016), New Jersey Sea Grant (Calvo et al. 2014), and the USDA Sustainable Agriculture Research & Education (USDA Grant no. FNE13-780) invested in communication tools and methods for farmers to mitigate the effects of mud worm on their shellfish products.
-These investments highlight that Polydora is an ongoing, real issue for farmers in infected regions, and that Washington growers may need to respond if Polydora prevalence continues to increase in the state.
+In the past twenty years, the Maine Sea Grant (Morse, Rawson & Kraeuter 2015), Alabama Cooperative Extension System (Gamble 2016; Walton et al. 2012), New Jersey Sea Grant (Calvo et al. 2014), Virginia Fishery Resource Grant Program (Gryder 2002), and the USDA Sustainable Agriculture Research & Education (USDA Grant no. FNE13-780) invested in communication tools and methods for farmers to mitigate the effects of mud worm on their shellfish products.
+These investments highlight that shell-boring spionds are an ongoing, high-priority issue for farmers in infested regions, and that Washington growers may need to respond if mud worm prevalence continues to increase in the state.

 Live shellfish regulations in Washington State

 In Washington State, regulations are in place to avoid introducing diseases and invasive species, which are identified in the Washington Administrative Code (WAC).
-Here, we review existing Washington State code to highlight regulations that control the spread of invasive species throughout the state, which may be leveraged to limit movement of shellfish heavily infested with Polydora spp. to uninfected regions, if warranted.
+Here, we review existing Washington State code to highlight regulations that control the spread of invasive species throughout the state, which may be leveraged to limit movement of shellfish heavily infested with mud worms to uninfested regions, if warranted.